 We monitor the impact of our spending carefully to ensure that it is closing the gap between children who receive the Pupil Premium Grant and those who do not.
 We are pleased that over the last year the gap has closed in many areas and is narrowing in others.

-Below is the schools report on the planned use and impact of the PPG for the last academic year.
+The school’s report on the planned use and impact of the Pupil Premium Grant for the last academic year can be found here.